 What is a Colorado Centennial Farm?

 In 1986 a collaborative effort among then Governor Richard D. Lamm, the Colorado Historical Society (now History Colorado), and the Colorado Department of Agriculture created the Colorado Centennial Farms program to recognize the important role agriculture has played in our state's history and economic development.
-Today, the program is administered by the State Historical Fund, a program of History Colorado.
+Today, the program is administered by the Preservation Planning Unit in the Office of Archaeology & Historic Preservation.

 The Colorado Centennial Farms program not only illustrates the significance of agricultural sites to the development of Colorado, but also shows how vital these properties are to the well-being of our state today.
 Colorado Centennial Farms provide open space and food, as well as support for our state's economy and a reminder of our past.